Work at Breast Cancer Action

 We value diversity and each member of our team brings their own diverse lived experiences, along with the depth of their professional expertise to inform and enrich our work together.
 We are an ambitious organization and successful team members bring big, bold ideas as well as a relentless determination to get the actual work done.
 Our work together is deeply collaborative and driven by our organizational values.

 For more information about our work please visit www.bcaction.org and www.thinkbeforeyoupink.org.

-The Campaigns Coordinator is a full time, salaried position based in San Francisco and reports to the Executive Director.
+The Program Officer is a full time, exempt, mid-level position based in San Francisco and reports to the Executive Director.

 Take action: Develop and implement online grassroots campaigns from start to finish

-- Develop campaign strategy and project plans for all of our corporate, educational, and legislative campaigns;
+- Develop program strategy and project plans for all of our corporate, educational, and legislative campaigns;

-- Execute effective campaigns to mobilize national membership and attract media attention in order to achieve programmatic wins;
+- Execute effective programs to mobilize national membership and attract media attention in order to achieve programmatic wins;

-- Identify and evaluate potential campaigns and direct actions, and seek stakeholder input;
+- Identify and evaluate potential programs and direct actions, and seek stakeholder input;

-- Manage all aspects of our campaigns, including writing ealerts and other collateral, keeping to timeline, coordinating tasks across staff, tracking goals, etc.
+- Manage all aspects of our activist campaigns, including writing e-alerts and other collateral, keeping to timelines, coordinating tasks across staff, tracking goals, etc.